ckofroth/Multigrid/README.md

    - Tests limits of grid size for multigrid to run and outputs runtime in PrettyTable format
    - Compares multigrid solution to the analytical solution when the forcing is sin(x) and the boundary data is arbitrary via a pointwise error plot and outputs Euclidean 2-norm error

-All of the functions in the code are carefully documented at the top of `1DPoissonMG.py` in the same format as NumPy - a brief description of the functionality and a description of all of the variables (both in data type and purpose).
+All of the functions in the code are carefully documented in the header of`1DPoissonMG.py` in the same format as NumPy - a brief description of the functionality and a description of all of the variables (both in data type and purpose).

 This was my way of starting to learn Python!